JohnEBoyBaby/i.Q/README.md

 GOOD K.I.D.s LIFT UP GOOD Q.I.D.s ...
 GOOD Knights In Development LIFT UP GOOD Queens In Development ...
 REAL FRIENDS TELL THE 100% TRUTH TO GET YOU TO HEAVEN.

-...
+I SAY AGAIN ..!
 OUT OF THE DARKNESS AND INTO THE LIGHT ... darkness ...
 Darkness ...
 DARKNESS ... surely 'darkness' you jest ...
 G_D WINS ...
 SPIRITUAL WARFARE ...
 WORD.

 I SAY AGAIN ..!
 REPEATBACKS ..!
 RepeatBacks ..! repeatbaQQs ..!
 GOT BE READY FOR "REAL THING" AT ANY TIME ..!
 PRACTICE YOUR REPEATBACKS NOW "SAILOR" ...
 "LEARN OUR COMMS" ...
 HATE FOR YOU TO GET A FUQQIN' BAD SUNBURN ..!7Q 'IN THE LAST YEAR ALONE WE HAVE BEEN HIT BY "DARKNESS" 365 TIMES' ... https://www.youtube.com/watch?v=NtfKU98WoN8 ...
 BUT THERE IS 1 GROUP WHO ARE NOT AFRAID ..!
 MONKEY SEE MONKEY DO ..!
 Monkey See Monkey Do ..! monQey see ..! monQey dQ do Do DO DO DO ..!